 For my family, the milestones this day held were two-fold because this was the first major event we celebrated as a family without my mother.
-Yes, I do realize 10 grandchildren have been born in the 6 years since my mother’s been gone, but clearly the women in my family see birthing babies as NBD (that’s ‘no big deal’ for those of you who are acronymly challenged).
+Yes, I do realize 10 grandchildren have been born in the 6 years since my mother’s been gone, but clearly the women in my family see birthing babies as NBD (that’s ‘no big deal’ for those of you who are acronym-ly challenged).
 Not since my mother’s funeral has my immediate family and our closest relatives gathered in one place to acknowledge such a life event.
-And although the gaping hole was obvious to us all – I can’t count how many times I thought, or said, or heard someone say ‘if only mom were here’ – I must say the emotional impact didn’t feel quite as palpable as I would have expected.
+And although the gaping hole was obvious to us all – I can’t count how many times I thought, or said, or heard someone say ‘If only mom were here’ – I must say the emotional impact didn’t feel quite as palpable as I would have expected.

 Overall there was a sense of sadness when it came to her absence, but also a sense that we have each other, we’re all okay, and the joy in life goes on.
-Of course, I can only speak for myself, everyone in the family felt the day differently.
+Of course, I can only speak for myself.
+Everyone in the family felt the day differently.
 My little sister may have felt the ache with greater intensity, I know she would have given anything to have her mother see her in her wedding gown.
 My father likely felt it when he had to give his youngest child away on his own.
 My eldest sister likely felt it when taking on the planning and other motherly responsibilities.
 The day held different shades of happy and sad for everyone.

-Throughout the Spring we wrote a series on planning a wedding after the death of someone important.
+We recently wrote a series on planning a wedding after the death of someone important.
 We discussed wedding dress shopping without your mom, remembrance ideas for the ceremony, remembrance ideas for the reception, and a journal exercise about ‘wedding day advice’.

 Today I’d like to share with you a few of the ways in which my mother was remembered at my sister’s wedding because, although we never sat down and made a concerted plan about how to remember her, her presence was certainly felt in many ways throughout the day.

 My father officiated so he had the unique opportunity to personalize the ceremony.
 This will not be the case for those whose officiant is their religious leader, but I’d like to share a suggestion based on my experience at my own wedding.
-I was married by a priest who I hardly knew outside of a few premarital counseling sessions.
+I was married by a priest who I hardly knew us outside of a few premarital counseling sessions.
 However, during those sessions, I shared things about my mother, her and my father’s marriage, and my family.
 When my mother was diagnosed with terminal cancer about a month before the wedding, I shared that information as well.
-Because of what we discussed with him ahead of time he was able to put together some of the most beautiful, sentimental, and relevant words regarding marriage and familial love for his sermon.
+Because of what we discussed with him ahead of time, he was able to put together some of the most beautiful, sentimental, and relevant words regarding marriage and familial love for his sermon.
 So, if your officiant is open to it, I suggest sharing your loved one’s story and letting them know the impact they have had on you, your relationship, and the impact they are likely to have on the day.
 And if they aren’t open to tailoring what they say, look for other opportunities to incorporate things like special readings or music.

 “Enjoy each day together.
 When you look back it will seem so special.
 You can never go back only forward.
 Go forward together.
 One foot in front of the other.
 Keep singing!
 Be happy!
 You make me proud.
 Love Mom”